orcagurl17/linked-blog-starter-md/lists/⭐ TO DO (Long Term).md

 	- Possibly?
 Trying microdosing T?????
 Idk yet! (if I do it'll be next year LOL)
 - MISC.
 	- Decorate the house!
+		- Internal:
+			- New curtains in living room and my bedroom
 			- Wall art
 			- Living room lamp
+		- External:
+			- decorations on door
-		- External decorations on door, new welcome mat
+			- new welcome mat
 		- Landscaping - planting new flowers, getting rid of old ones, getting rid of giant bush on the right of the front door (not the one outside of my bedroom)